n006370/HelioX20/Quickstart/README.md

 # Quickstart

-Learn about your HiKey board as well as how to prepare and set up for basic use
+Learn about your Helio X20 board as well as how to prepare and set up for basic use

 ## Setup - What you will need